 RW: It was an immense privilege.
 There were six children — three sons and three daughters.
 They were all given to the Lord before they were born, or dedicated, and the way that worked out was that the three sons all became ministers and the three daughters all married ministers.
 It was a tremendous privilege to have that theological understanding in the family.

 My father was a medic.
 Going out as a missionary to Africa, he trained as a minister.
 He was a great sportsman.
-He played hockey for Scotland and he was very good with his hands…and I combine both.
+He played hockey for Scotland and he was good with his hands…and I combine both.
 I love sport.
 I like doing do-it-yourself.
-But in many ways the heart of me is theology — it’s knowing God, understanding the Christian faith, helping to communicate it to others.
+But in many ways the heart of me is theology — it’s knowing God, understanding the Christian faith, helping communicate it to others.

 We were made to use our minds and know God with the whole of ourselves, and most Christians, we tend not to use our minds about God, so we miss out on a lot.
-But life, human life is, in all its richness, it’s about being part of the world, about doing things, so sport for me happens to be my work, but I think it’s important for people to be active in some way, to use their bodies, whether it’s in sport or painting or woodwork, because we’re made to be physical beings, and so to me, it’s good to combine the two.
+But human life is, in all its richness, is about being part of the world, about doing things, so sport for me happens to be my work, but I think it’s important for people to be active in some way, to use their bodies, whether it’s in sport or painting or woodwork, because we’re made to be physical beings, and so to me, it’s good to combine the two.

 RW: No, there shouldn’t be.
 That’s part of the meaning of the incarnation — that God has become man.
 In the Bible, in the Old Testament, the human being is body and soul as a unity.
-The Old Testament has no concept of a soul apart from the body so that when the body dies, that’s it, we’re dead.
+The Old Testament has no concept of a soul apart from the body, so when the body dies, that’s it, we’re dead.
 In the Old Testament the soul is thought of as a living body, a body with breath in it.
 That’s why the resurrection in the New Testament is so fundamental, because if we’re not raised, then that’s it.